mlurz92/AvocadoSign-Radiology/docs/Application_Guide.md

 The user interface is designed to support an intuitive and efficient scientific workflow.

 ### 2.1.
 Application Layout
-*   **Header:** A fixed header contains the application title, global cohort selection, and dynamic meta-statistics for the currently selected data basis.
+*   **Header:** A fixed header contains the application title and the global cohort selection controls.
 *   **Navigation Bar (Tabs):** A horizontal tab navigation allows for quick switching between the six main modules of the application.
 *   **Content Area:** The central workspace where the specific content and tools of the currently active tab are displayed.